 Official Watir site: http://watir.com/

 Capybara is a web-based automation testing framework, which uses a Ruby library like Watir.
 Capybara helps test web applications by simulating how a human being would interact with your app, which happens through an intuitive API.
 This API mimics the language an actual user would use.
 It also comes with built-in Selenium support.
 Capybara Is also very good at preventing errors due to its being asynchronistic, so there is no need to add in manual wait times for and asynchronous processes to complete.

 - super useful synchronizing feature which does not requires the need to add manual wait for asynchronous processes to complete

 - API that can simulate real human actions on a website

 - difficult to debug when tests produce errors

 Official capybara site: http://teamcapybara.github.io/capybara/

 When it comes to the best free and paid web application testing tools, each one has its own specific tasks it does well in comparison to the other testing tools.
-These tools can test web apps in various ways and environments.
+These tools can test web apps in various ways and even within virtual environments.
 So, whether you need to perform functionality, usability, interface, compatibility, performance, or security testing, one of the above have you covered no matter which browser or OS you plan to use.